emcek/dcspy/README.md

 ## Configuration
 DCSpy can be configured via `config.yaml` file.
 This is simple file, most users do not need to touch it at all.
 However, it allows tune DCSpy to users' needs.
+Location of configuration file is in Python installation directory (e.g. `c:\python39\dcspy_data\config.yaml`)

 ## Mono vs. Color
 DCSpy do not uses full potential of G19, which support full RGBA, 8-lines LCD with 7 programmable buttons.
 In contrast to